vinikatyal/ui-chatbot/README.md

-# UI Chatbot for Component Libraries
+# Chatbot for Component Libraries

 An embeddable chat widget for design systems.
 Users can request and preview interactive UI components through chat.